subegshahi/wc2022-prediction/README.md

 # World Cup 2022 Prediction

-Step 1: change directory into the folder
+1. Step 1: Change directory into the folder.
-Step 2: run "npm run dev" to run project in browser
+2. Step 2: Run "npm run dev" in terminal to run project in browser.